-October 24 is the day of commemoration of an icon given the name "Joy of All Who Sorrow."
-The center of the icon shows the Mother of God with her arms outstretched to the people who surround her.
+The center of the icon called "Joy of All Who Sorrow" shows the Mother of God with her arms outstretched to the people who surround her.
 They are those who suffer with various illnesses, worries, and pain of the heart or the body.
 They reach toward her, asking her prayers and intercession.

 This is one of the icons in which the Theotokos is shown full length and standing, rather than holding her Son.
 He appears above her head, enthroned as the King of heaven and earth.
 In His left hand He holds the Book of the Gospels, and with His right He blesses the people—young, old, poor, rich—who are reaching out to His Mother.
 Flowers of Paradise, and angels on either side of the Theotokos, remind us that both the heavenly and earthly realms are part of the scene.

 Many stories of miracles and healings are associated with the icon.
 One of the best-known events took place in Saint Petersburg, Russia in 1888.
 Severe thunderstorms had struck the city and the surrounding area.
 A bolt of lightning struck the chapel in which the icon was housed.
 The bolt was so powerful that it set the interior walls on fire, burned most of the icons, and shattered the collection box.
 Only the icon of the Mother of God, the Joy of All Who Sorrow, was not ruined or even affected.
 An ear-shattering clap of thunder knocked the icon to the floor, and some copper coins which had been in the collection box became permanently fused to it.
 But the image on the icon was intact.